openstack/openstack-manuals/doc/ops-guide/source/ops-maintenance-slow.rst

 OpenStack Identity service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If OpenStack :term:`Identity service` is responding slowly, it could be due
+If OpenStack :term:`Identity service <Identity service (keystone)>` is
+responding slowly, it could be due to the token table getting large.
-to the token table getting large.
-This can be fixed by running the
+This can be fixed by running the :command:`keystone-manage token_flush`
-:command:`keystone-manage token_flush` command.
+command.

 Additionally, for Identity-related issues, try the tips
 in :ref:`sql_backend`.